Most Harley Bentons are excellent guitars, especially their higher range models, which by the way still have mid-range prices.

 Of course, I can’t promise you won’t feel some pain if they get damaged in any way.
 But at least you won’t be witnessing the death of a $3000 Gibson or Martin.

-Although they’re pretty inexpensive, they feel like the real deal, and your hands will tell you they’re valuable.
+Although they’re pretty inexpensive.
+They feel like the real deal, and your hands will tell you they’re valuable.

 What’s Not-so-Good?